Artezio/formio-client/README.md

-# camunda-formio
+# Formio

-Camunda-formio is module that provides an implementation (`FormioClient`) of [FormClient] interface based on [Form.io] form management platform.
+Formio is a module that provides an implementation of [FormClient] interface called [FormioClient].
+This implementation is based on [Form.io] form management platform.
-[ART-BPMS-REST] uses it as a default implementation.

 ## How It Works

 ### Getting form with data

-When a form is requested `FormioClient` returns it with data which is already in a process.
-The form can be taken from two places in accordance to used form type.
+When a form is requested `FormioClient` returns it with data which is in a system and matches to the form fields.
+The form can be taken from two places in accordance to used resource loader.
+By default `FormioClient` loads forms and other resources from web context.
-`FormioClient` supports [Camunda Embedded Form Types]: `embedded:app` and `embedded:deployment`.
-It means that once `FormioClient` is asked for a form it checks the prefix and then returns the form either from `org.camunda.bpm.engine.RepositoryService`, if `embedded:deployment` is specified or from the application's web resources, if `embedded:app` or nothing is specified.
-Returned form is in form of [Form.io Form Schema], as `FormioClient` uses [Form.io] engine under the hood.
-Also if there are process variables matching to the form fields in the process, they are returned.

 ### Making the decision to process submission

-After data is submitted [ART-BPMS-REST] requests `FormClient` to make the decision if the data should be processed (validated) or not. `FormioClient` makes this decision in accordance to `state` ffield which is in the submitted data. `state` field is passed by [Form.io Button Component] that has property `isSubmissionProcessed` set to boolean value.
+`FormClient` can make the decision if the submitted data should be processed (i.e. go through the whole validation lifecycle) or not. `FormioClient` makes this decision in accordance to `state` field which is in the submitted data. `state` field is passed by [Form.io Button Component] that has property `isSubmissionProcessed` set to boolean value.
 Basing on passed `state` `FormioClient` checks out corresponding `isSubmissionProcessed` value in the button definition and makes the decision whether submission should be processed or not.

 ### Validation